adisinghstudent/adisinghstudent/README.md

 # Hey there! 👋 I'm Adi Singh

-**🚀 Full-Stack Developer | ENTJ**
+**🚀 ML Engineer | ENTJ**
-**🔬 Engineering Student | Innovator**
+**🔬 Robotics Student | Innovator**
 **💼 AllTech Enthusiast | Aspiring Founder**

 ---

 ### 🚀 About Me

-I'm Adi Singh, a passionate full-stack developer blending tech, finance, and innovative problem-solving.
+I'm Adi Singh, a passionate ML developer blending tech, finance, and innovative problem-solving.
 With a love for robotics, AI, and the startup world, I’m constantly experimenting with new ideas and building solutions that push the limits.
 From data-driven projects in finance to hands-on robotics with Arduino, I'm all about creating impactful tech.

 - **Currently working on:** A social media app and a few ambitious AI-powered ideas 🚀
 - **Favorite tools:** React, Python, TypeScript, Firebase, and Arduino.
 - **Hobbies:** Running, scuba diving, and the occasional cozy movie night 🎥
-- **Professional Goal:** Build something game-changing in FinTech and cybernetics while wearing a suit, ideally!
+- **Professional Goal:** Build something game-changing in ML and Robotics while wearing a suit, ideally!

 ---